Creating something special

 But what I really love about this place is the way the locals have rallied round us with advice, support and friendship.
 Gifts that have been pressed upon us range from a freshly dressed duck to a weathered but magnificent early-20th-century door of silky oak and Kosciuszko glass.
 This door will eventually grace the front entrance; the duck is long gone but fondly remembered.

 I guess all places divide between those who don’t like outsiders and those who welcome them.
 This town seems to have a healthy majority of the latter.
 I found this Sydney Morning Herald story on Grenfell from 2003, and things haven’t changed much.
-Prices have risen less here than in the cities, and the town’s not quite as universally “traditional” in its values as you might expect – there’s plenty of crimson/purple hair and alternative thinking if you keep an eye out – but the friendliness is the same.
+Prices have risen less here than in the cities, and the town’s not quite as universally “traditional” in its values as you might expect – there’s plenty of purple hair and critical thinking if you keep an eye out – but the friendliness is the same.
 So if you’re looking for a sweet spot to come to land (especially if you don’t need work or can bring your own), you might have found it.
 Browse our posts and photos, follow the ups and downs of the renovation process, and watch someone’s dream home taking shape.
 Who knows – it might soon be yours.

 Willow Bend Diary by JA Pascoe is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.